AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Acknowledgment

-The authors thank the Department of Systems and Industrial Engineering at the University of Arizona for matching collaboration opportunities with the National Security Agency through the SIE472/572 Information Security and Research and INSuRE programs.
+This work is supported by the National Science Foundation (NSF) under project numbers 1624668, 1921485, and 2335046; the U.S. Department of Energy–National Nuclear Security Administration (DOE-NNSA) under Award Number DE-NA0003946; and the AGILITY project (Grant No. 4263090), sponsored by the Korea Institute for Advancement of Technology (KIAT), South Korea.
+The authors would like to thank the Department of Systems and Industrial Engineering at the University of Arizona for matching collaboration opportunities with the National Security Agency through the Information Security Research and Education (INSuRE) research collaborative.